mizech/compose-todo/README.md

 ## Usage

 Within the All To-Dos activity: To create a to-do provide a title.
 Then press the Insert-Button.
 You can change the is-done flag of a to-do by swiping from right to left.
-The To-Dos are ordered by importance.
-Then by the date created/last-updated.

 Within the details activity: You can provide an optional note and toggle the high-importance flag.